Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 When you purchase a used vehicle from a dealer, they are legally obligated to specify whether or not it is being sold “as is” in the buyer’s guide.
 This must be displayed on the vehicle.

-Your vehicle can have some dings and still be deemed a legitimate lemon – as long as the dings didn’t have an impact on the defect.
+Your vehicle can have some dings and still be deemed a legitimate lemon (so long as the dings didn’t have an impact on the defect).

 For example, a dent in the back bumper will not void a lemon law claim for a faulty engine.